EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 ## 11th October, 2018
 Today I successfully managed to refactor a lot of the code so that going forward my project and scripts are laid out in a more structured way.
 This will make it easier to add new components to the game without spending hours implementing them.
 I've also added a health bar system so for testing I can more acccurately see what's going.

+## 16th October, 2019
+I added some lighting effects and re-wrote some of the code.